weston-bainbridge/Personalized-Workout-Generator/README.md

 # Personalized-Workout-Generator

-A JavaScript console application that will create a workout based on specified muscle groups to work, as well as a duration in hours:
+A JavaScript console application that will create a workout based on specified muscle groups to work, as well as a duration in hours.
+This program is designed to run in tandem with a simple html/css front end, run with the live server extension in vscode, with the output results being displayed in the webpage console within the developer tools:

 - This project is comprised of 4 files: